10000 foot view...

 Inside this module, a user can:

-• Commit a data product to create a new snapshot or release.
+- Update a data product's release to create a new draft release.

-• Deploy a data product: once there is a “committed” snapshot/release the data product can be deployed.
+- Deploy a data product: once there is a release the data product can be deployed.
 The data product descriptor is read from its committed files on the repository.
 The deployment operation is including tests, so it is recommended to always test data products before starting a deployment operation.

-Every operation allowed in UI (deploy/commit/test/ etc.) has an invocable API counterpart exposed by the Builder backend to enable customer automation.
+Every operation allowed from the UI (deploy/commit/test/ etc.) has an invocable API counterpart exposed by the Builder backend to enable customer automation.

 Marketplace